China sends warning to Taiwan with naval drills near island

-BEIJING (AP) — China’s navy is holding live-fire military exercises in the Taiwan Strait on Wednesday in a warning to the self-ruled island against seeking formal independence, as tensions between the rivals grow.
+BEIJING (AP) — China’s navy is holding live-fire exercises near Taiwan on Wednesday in a warning to the democratic, self-ruled island against what Beijing describes as “dangerous” remarks on independence.

-Few details about Wednesday’s drills have been released by the Chinese government.
-State broadcaster China Central Television reported Wednesday that the exercises targeted advocates of independence for Taiwan, saying in a headline on its website, “Don’t say you haven’t been warned!”
+Few details about the drills in the Taiwan Strait have been released by the Chinese government.
+State broadcaster China Central Television reported Wednesday that the exercises targeted advocates of formal independence for Taiwan, saying in a headline on its website, “Don’t say you haven’t been warned!”

+Taiwan’s Defense Ministry spokesman, Chen Chung-chi, sought to downplay the drill, saying China was exaggerating the scale of the activity to create anxiety among the Taiwanese.
+“It is the Chinese Communist Party that has played this up with cheap verbal intimidation and saber rattling through the state media, hoping to create panic and unease.”

+Chen described the exercise as “a regular artillery shooting exercise” and said China was hyping it up to sound like “a so-called military exercise in the Taiwan Strait.”

-The Defense Ministry did not immediately respond to questions.
-The maritime safety authority in the coastal province of Fujian announced the Taiwan Strait one-day drill last week, saying only that they would start at 8 a.m. and end at midnight.
+China’s Defense Ministry did not immediately respond to questions.
+The maritime safety authority in the coastal province of Fujian announced the Taiwan Strait one-day drill last week, saying only that it would start at 8 a.m. and end at midnight.

 Last week’s announcement of the drill coincided with President Xi Jinping’s attendance at what was the largest fleet review since the founding of the People’s Republic of China in 1949.
 It comprised 48 ships, among them China’s sole operating aircraft carrier, along with 76 helicopters, fighter jets and bombers, and more than 10,000 personnel.